Brett practises in commercial law, and has particular expertise in property, and banking and finance law.

 Before coming to the Bar, Brett was Associate to the Honourable Justices Emerton and Macaulay of the Supreme Court of Victoria, a legal researcher to the Judges of the Supreme Court, and a lawyer at Maddocks.

-Brett primarily appears in the Supreme Court of Victoria in commercial and property law matters, and in the Victorian Civil and Administrative Tribunal (VCAT) in retail and commercial leasing matters.
+Brett primarily appears in the Supreme Court of Victoria in commercial, property, and banking and finance matters, and in the Victorian Civil and Administrative Tribunal (VCAT) in retail and commercial leasing matters.

 - enforcement of mortgages and guarantees over land;